Medicine Interview Hot Topics: Euthanasia

 The best way to answer these questions is to consider the four principles of medical ethics: justice, beneficence, non-maleficence and autonomy.
 Attempt to apply these one by one in your head and decide which ones are applicable to the question.
 For euthanasia related questions, all of the principles can be addressed, and spoken about.
-Implement them and ensure that you lay out all of your arguments for both sides of the argument using the four principles to structure your answer.
+Make sure you lay out all of your arguments for both sides, using the four principles to structure your answer.
 You can use these as the four main points for your answer, and then base your arguments around them.
-Interviewers will be impressed by not only your well-supported arguments by considering all aspects of the issue, but also by how methodical your thought process is.
+Interviewers will be impressed by not only your well-supported arguments considering all aspects of the issue, but also by how methodical your thought process is.
 This method can generally be applied to all ethical questions.

 How can you Include the Topic of Euthanasia in your Interviews?

 Although this topic is often brought up by the interviewer to test your grasp of medical ethics, you can also tie it in with other questions that may arise.
 This is done by directing the conversation to the topics that you are most confident with and is a good method to increase your chances of success in medical school interviews.
-This is a definite skill which can be learnt through practice and cannot be used in every interview (this depends on the interviewers) but is extremely effective when used effectively.
-One example of where euthanasia could be mentioned is in questions relating to limited health resources (eg. by legalising euthanasia, this would potentially reduce the demand for limited health resources).
+This is a definite skill which can be learnt through practice and, whilst it cannot be used in every interview, it can be extremely effective when used well.
+One example of where euthanasia could be mentioned is in questions relating to limited health resources (eg. by legalising euthanasia, this would potentially reduce the demand on said resources).